Child Wellness Clinic

 We understand that each family is different and take a family-centered approach to the care we provide.
 We also work with your child’s primary care provider and other specialists involved in your child’s care.

 At Seattle Children’s, your family has a full team of experts behind you that are specially trained to work with children.
 Our facilities and equipment also reflect this kid-friendly, family-centered approach.

 Your input is essential.
 Children who are most successful in the program are those who have support from family members.
 We will learn about your goals and needs, and we will work with you and your child to meet them.

 Our team recognizes that many factors contribute to your child’s growth and weight gain.
 We provide counseling and support tailored to the needs of your child and your family.

 We support families of children ages 2 to 12 who have:

 - Concerns for excessive weight gain

-- Body mass index (BMI) greater than the 85th percentile (overweight) with or without associated health conditions
+- Body mass index (BMI) greater than the 85th percentile (overweight) with associated health conditions or concerns.

 - BMI greater than 95th percentile (obese) with or without associated health conditions or concerns